What does the latest base rate rise mean for people owning or seeking property for sale in Hertford?

 They look tempting right now – because at about 5.49% they’ve been fairly cheap compared to fixed rates – but that’s changing.
 In fact, they’re likely to rise to 6.9% if the bank rate hits 6% this year as forecast.
 And for the average household that would mean £1416 more in annual repayments.

-And what if you’re about to buy homes for sale Hertford?
+And what if you’re about to buy homes for sale in Hertford?